The Brookstone Difference

 Research Based Programming

-The Brookstone program, for students in Kindergarten through Grade 8+, is comprehensive and enriching.
-It was created by combining the best elements of the most successful research, and solid evidence-based teaching strategies and philosophies of education, including Piaget’s Constructivist theory, Bloom’s Taxonomy, Rose’s Universal Design for Learning, Vygotsky’s Zone of
+Our program was created by combining elements of the most successful research, solid evidence-based teaching strategies and philosophies of education, including Piaget’s Constructivist theory, Bloom’s Taxonomy, Rose’s Universal Design for Learning, Vygotsky’s Zone of Proximal Development, and Gardner's Theory of Multiple Intelligences.

 Igniting a Child’s Passion for Learning